Cross-Country Routes icon.

 An Extra Stamp

-Near Yeonpung Town (연풍면), between the Sojo and Ihwa Passes, find the Haengchon Crossroads Certification Center.
-This stamp booth is the first on the Ocheon Bicycle Path.
-It’s not a member of the Saejae Bike Path.
+Haengchon Crossroads Certification Center sits in Yeonpung Village (연풍면; map) between Sojo Pass and Ihwa Pass.
+This is the first stamp booth on the Ocheon Bicycle Path.
+It’s not a stamp for the Saejae Bike Path.

 Mungyeong Saejae Pass

-Mungyeong Saejae Pass (문경새재) was a critical point along the Great Yeongnam Road, which connected the capital of the Joseon Dynasty (1392 ~ 1897; 대조선국) to the kingdom’s southeastern regions.
+Mungyeong Saejae Pass (문경새재; map) was a section of the Great Yeongnam Road, which connected Seoul, the capital of the Joseon Dynasty (1392 ~ 1897; 대조선국) to the southeastern portion of the peninsula.

 Why critical?
-The Sobaek Mountain Range (소백산맥), which runs from Korea’s east coast down to the bottom of the peninsula, forms an unavoidable obstacle.
+The Sobaek Mountain Range (소백산맥) veers from Korea’s east coast west across the bottom third to the bottom of the peninsula.
 Before tunnels and aircraft, ancient travelers had to cross this treacherous range.

 Highlights